SET ANSI_WARNINGS (Transact-SQL)

 ANSI_WARNINGS is not honored when passing parameters in a stored procedure, user-defined function, or when declaring and setting variables in a batch statement.
 For example, if a variable is defined as char(3), and then set to a value larger than three characters, the data is truncated to the defined size and the INSERT or UPDATE statement succeeds.

 You can use the user options option of sp_configure to set the default setting for ANSI_WARNINGS for all connections to the server.
-For more information, see sp_configure (Transact-SQL).
+For more information, see sp_configure (Transact-SQL) or Setting Server Configuration Options.

 ANSI_WARNINGS should be set to ON for executing distributed queries.

 The SQL Server Native Client ODBC driver and SQL Server Native Client OLE DB Provider for SQL Server automatically set ANSI_WARNINGS to ON when connecting.
-This can be configured in ODBC data sources, in ODBC connection attributes, set in the application before connecting.
+This can be configured in ODBC data sources, in ODBC connection attributes, or OLE DB connection properties set in the application before connecting.
 The default for SET ANSI_WARNINGS is OFF for connections from DB-Library applications.

 When SET ANSI_DEFAULTS is ON, SET ANSI_WARNINGS is enabled.